 A Miraculous Day

-As told in the gospels, when two women who visit His tomb discover that his body is no present, an angel appears and conveys to them with the news of the resurrection, per Mark.
-In the Matthew, Jesus himself appears to the shocked women.
+The gospels convey the events of this sacred day.
+Per Mark, when two women who visit Jesus’ tomb discover that His body is not present, an angel appears and conveys to them the news of the resurrection.
+In Matthew, Jesus himself appears to the shocked women.